-Information on the course will also be available in the Genetics folder on the NST Part II Subjects Fair Moodle site, which will be accessible from $1^{st}$ March.
+Information on the course is also available in the Genetics folder on the NST Part II Subjects Fair Moodle site.

 Preparation and previous courses of study

 There are no compulsory prior courses or prerequisites for admission to Part II Genetics; we are looking above all for students with a genuine interest in genetics, who will get the most out of our stimulating course.